jsom1/jsom1.github.io/_walkthroughs/ScriptKiddie.md

 The script also fails but with a different error.
 Looking at the script (*cat /usr/share/exploitdb/exploits/python/remote/37814.rb*), we see it could be for the same reason.
 In the *target* options when setting up the exploit, there is only one available: "werkzeug 0.10 and older".
 We saw on nmap that the target version is 0.16.1, so maybe this is why it's not working and we might be on the wrong way.
 At this point I started a full TCP scan as well as a top 1000 ports UDP scan to make sure there isn't another way in.
 However it didn't reveal anything.\\

+Let's review what we know so far.
 We know we have to cause an error that should trigger the console.
 Let's get back to the tool and try to encode a payload for the target:

 <div class="img_container">
 ![Payload]({{https://jsom1.github.io/}}/_images/htb_sk_payload.png)
 </div>

 It doesn't work.
 I naively try to browse to 10.10.10.226:5000/console to see if the error somehow spawned it, but it wasn't the case.
+It's weird because the python script

 From the description, we can imagine it uses *msfvenom* under the hood to encode the payload.
 Let's try to add a template file.
 I tried to add a random script and got the error "linux requires a elf ext template file*.
 So let's

 <ins>**My thoughts**</ins>